juxor/afaq/markdown/secG2.md

 commune and join it or, conversely, work for themselves in their present location.
 Ultimately, free association means the freedom **not** to associate and libertarian communism is rooted in that truism.
-Thus, communist-anarchists would agree with the French anarchism when he _"conclude[d] that a single association can never include all the workmen in one industry, nor all industrial corporations, nor, **a fortiori**, a nation of 36 millions of men;
+Thus, communist-anarchists would agree with the French anarchist when he _"conclude[d] that a single association can never include all the workmen in one industry, nor all industrial corporations, nor, **a fortiori**, a nation of 36 millions of men;
 therefore that the principle of association does not offer the required